technosophos/knife-hp/README.md

 This is a list of features currently lacking and (eventually) under development:

 * filter out extraneous images from knife hp image list (requires HP metadata not yet available)
-* how are public IP's assigned at bootstrap?
+* do we need to release associated IP addresses for deleted servers?
+* should the node.name and node.id be the same (might have to fix this in the ohai plugin)
-* need an ohai plugin to populate `cloud` and `hp` attributes
+* need ohai plugin to populate `cloud` and `hp` attributes from http://tickets.opscode.com/browse/OHAI-335
 * take either the flavor ID or the flavor name
 * take either the image ID or the image name
 * show the flavor and image names in server lists